talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 );
 $loyaltyProgramId = 56; // int | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
 $loyaltyCardId = 'loyaltyCardId_example'; // string | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.
-$rangeStart = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from after this timestamp.
-This must be an RFC3339 timestamp string.
+$rangeStart = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-$rangeEnd = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from before this timestamp.
-This must be an RFC3339 timestamp string.
+$rangeEnd = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
 $dateFormat = 'dateFormat_example'; // string | Determines the format of dates in the export document.

 try {